The euphonium is a german instrument designed in 1843 by Ferdinand Sommer when he developed a valved bugle with the range of a baritone. 1

-For a beginner we suggest a compensating 3 valve Bb euphonium since it is the most beginner friendly combination, the compensation will help play notes on tone more easily and the 3 valves will play most of the songs you try to play.
+For a beginner we suggest a compensating 3 valve Bb euphonium since it is the most beginner-friendly combination, the compensation will help play notes on tone more easily and the 3 valves will play most of the songs you try to play.

-For kids a euphonium may be a lot, mostly because of its size, this time we do not recommend plastic euphoniums, they cost around the same and weigh less, but all the models we could find had problems with upper range and stuck valves, instead giving them a french horn or a cornet may be better, if they do want a euphonium, our suggestion is the same as the “for beginners” section above.
+For kids a euphonium may be a lot, mostly because of its size, this time we do not recommend plastic euphoniums, they cost around the same and weigh less, but all the models we could find had problems with upper range and stuck valves, instead of giving them a french horn or a cornet may be better if they do want a euphonium, our suggestion is the same as the “for beginners” section above.

 Famous players like Stephen Mead and Nicholas Childs had a 4 valve compensating euphonium so if you’re going professional, you don’t have any excuse with one of those5.

 Now that you know, you can check on Ebay here.

 So far we have talked only about the physical instruments, but there are more options than that.

 You can get an app for android called euphonium fingerprints if you want to learn every note for your euphonium, but sadly you can’t play it, for both android and ios there’s an app called “Tonestro”, there you can play sheets into the phone microphone and the phone will tell you if you play the right note and in the right time or not, sadly you need to have a euphonium to use the app.

 |4 Valve non-compensating||$500 USD||$2,400 USD|

 For reference, the cheapest we found was a 3 valve compensating model and was an old model, a little bit rusty and used and the most expensive was a silver-plated 4 valve compensating with a year of guarantee, a case and a mouthpiece.